flux content load [--bypass-cache] [blobref ...]

 Each Flux instance implements an append-only, content addressable storage service, which stores blobs of arbitrary content under message digest keys termed "blobrefs".

-After a store operation completes on any rank, the blob may be retrieved from any other rank.
+After a store operation completes on any rank, the blobs may be retrieved from any other rank.

 The content service includes a cache on each broker which improves scalability.
 The flux content flush command initiates store requests for any dirty entries in the local cache and waits for them to complete.
 This is mainly used in testing.
 The flux content dropcache command drops all non-essential entries in the local cache; that is, entries which can be removed without data loss.